 Quick Test: Do you know the difference between traditional life insurance and a key man life insurance policy?

-- For example, with most ordinary life insurance policies, the policy owner and insured are the same person, and the beneficiary is usually a spouse or other family member.
-In other words, most individual life insurance policies are purchased by the insured to provide financial security for the his/her family or to cover a specific personal need.
+- For example, with most ordinary life insurance policies, the policy owner and insured are the same people, and the beneficiary is usually a spouse or other family member.
+In other words, most individual life insurance policies are purchased by the insured to provide financial security for his/her family or to cover a specific personal need.

-- With key man life insurance, the key employee is the insured and the business is the policy owner, premium payer and beneficiary.
+- With key man life insurance, the key employee is the insured, and the business is the policy owner, premium payer, and beneficiary.

 If the key person dies, the death benefit is payable to the business and not the key employee’s family.
-This is the major distinction.

 What Types Of Businesses Need Key Man Life Insurance Protection?